raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Breathe Flame

 The creature breathes flame over an area as a Combat Action.
 The flame covers a cone in front of the creature, which stretches for its CON x5 feet.
 At the furthest extent, the width of the cone is equal to its length.
-Any creature caught in the flame suffers fire-based damage to all hit locations, though a character can attempt to Evade to halve this damage.
+Any creature caught in the flame suffers fire-based damage to all hit locations, though a character can attempt to Evasão to halve this damage.
 Armor Points count as normal unless otherwise noted.

 A creature can only breathe flame once in a specified time period (usually once per hour or once per day).
-Further attempts to breathe flame within this time require the creature to pass Endurance rolls with each roll becoming one grade harder or suffer a level of Fatigue.
+Further attempts to breathe flame within this time require the creature to pass Tolerância rolls with each roll becoming one grade harder or suffer a level of Fatigue.

 #### Burrower